bbytes/proxy-etc/README.md

 How to get going :

  1. Install Node.js for your operating system.
- 2. Create a folder for tingoDB local system.
+ 2. Create a folder for tingoDB in local system.
  3. Get a copy of code - https://github.com/bbytes/proxy-etc.git to your local directory.
  4. Run the command - npm install -d - in Node command prompt after changing to your cloned directory.
     This should install the dependencies currently added in package.json file.